 He opens his mouth to grin and greet me—and then ducks and winces as a passing teacher smacks him over the back of the head with a book.
 "Akatsuki-san, how many times do I have to tell you to wear your uniform properly?
 Don't make me give you detention again!"

 Ryo just pulls a face and treats the man to a rude hand gesture.
 With a sigh, I slap his hand.
 "You know, if you just did it, then they wouldn't be telling you off all the time," I say as I start buttoning his jacket for him, ignoring the whines about how hot and stuffy the uniform is when done up correctly.

 The familiar scent of tobacco wafts off his clothes.
 Scowling, I yank down on his collar so I can head-butt him in the chin.
 "Bastard," I snap, "you've been out smoking cigarettes again!
 Haven't I told you that those things are going to kill you?"
 I mean it literally too.
 Eleven years, four months and eighteen days from now, Akatsuki Ryo is going to die from lung cancer.

 He frowns a little and rubs his jaw.
 To be honest, I think I hurt my head more than his.
-"Yes, Evelyn," he says wearily, "you have-every day for the past five years, in fact.
+"Yes, Evelyn," he says wearily, "you have.
+Every day for the past five years, in fact.
 You're such a nag."
-He sighs a little then snatches his lapels from my hands and starts unbuttoning all my work.
+He sighs a little and then snatches his lapels from my hands and starts unbuttoning all my work.